Reflections on my Start-up Journey

 No Man is an Island

 Everyone needs support: whether you are starting off, you are experienced, expanding or winding down.
-I was fortunate to know a few people I could talk to in confidence about my business ideas and direction and to ask for their advice.
+I was fortunate to know some people I could talk to in confidence about my business ideas and direction and to ask for their advice.
 I also found myself acting in a similar capacity as a mentor and coach to others.
 How much do you rely on other people’s goodwill when you start your business?
 If you are fortunate enough to be able to afford the services of a business coach, then this probably is not much of an issue.
 However, if you have very limited or no budget, how do you go about building this all-important network of support that you need to be able to succeed?

 I needed to be mindful of the fact that I could not rely too much on the generosity of others.
 I needed to be more independent.
 People could spare you an hour here and there but at the end of the day, they also have their lives to lead and their businesses to run.
 As a business owner, you need to be mindful of how much validation you need from others before pursuing your vision.
 You need to be able to believe in your vision and go for it.
 You also ought to be prudent enough to reflect on your path – what is going well?
 What’s not going so well?
 What do you need to change?
 You have to be prepared to be able to reinvent yourself (your business) if need be.